SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 In the above API, we saw how Mark booked a ride.
 Now, let's see how Mark will track his ride.

-We will continue with the WebSocket connection as __Track The Ride__ requires bi-directional communication.
+We will continue with the WebSocket connection as __Track The Ride__ requires bi-directional communication and also a stream of messages from server to client.

 <strong>Ride tracking involves the steps below.</strong>
 1. Mark will wait for John's cab to arrive at the pick-up location.